Evaluation and Selection

 • attendance at a minority serving institution;

-• Applicants who have demonstrated significant academic achievement by overcoming barriers such as economic, social or educational disadvantage;
+• Applicants who have demonstrated significant academic achievement by overcoming barriers such as economic, social or educational disadvantage.

 Other Factors that May be Considered